ivorscott/blog2/content/posts/2020-03-23-the-ultimate-go-and-react-development-setup-with-docker-part-2.md

 ## 1) Removed Traefik from development

 If you recall, the previous post used Traefik for self-signed certificates.
 We're no longer using Traefik in development.
-We'll use it strictly in production.
-It's not necessary because `create-react-app` and the `net/http` package both have mechanisms to use self signed-certificates.
-This cleans up our docker-compose file and speeds up the workflow since we don't need to pull the Traefik image or run the container.
+We'll use it in production. `create-react-app` and the `net/http` package both have mechanisms to use self signed-certificates.
+This cleans up our docker-compose file and speeds up the workflow.
+Now we don't need to pull the Traefik image or run the container.

-In `create-react-app`, inside `package.json` we enable self-signed certificates by adding `HTTPS=true` behind the start command.
+In the client app we enable self-signed certificates by adding `HTTPS=true` to the `package.json`.

 ```json
 // package.json